Fellow and Part II Director of Studies in History, Magdalene College

-(editor), Making and Remaking Saints in Nineteenth-Century Britain (under contract with Manchester University Press; forthcoming, 2015)
+Making and Remaking Saints in Nineteenth-Century Britain (forthcoming, Manchester University Press, 2015)

 'Ignatius of Loyola', in Making and Remaking Saints (forthcoming)

-Reviews for English Historical Review; History; IHR Reviews in History; Journal of Religious History; Studies in World Christianity; Wesley and Methodist Studies
+Reviews for Annual Bulletin of Historical Literature; English Historical Review; History; IHR Reviews in History; Journal of Religious History; Studies in World Christianity; Wesley and Methodist Studies; Journal of Ecclesiastical History